guardsight/gsvsoc_cybersecurity-incident-response-plan/README.md

 ###### Individuals, Customers & Data Subject Notifications (EU GDPR 34)

-The ISO shall be responsible for coordinating and delivering notifications, without undue delay, to individuals, customers, and data subjects for the purposes of complying with statutes, regulation, or ordinances if the ISO determines the incident is likely to result in an infringement of, or high risk to, the rights and freedoms of those individuals, customers, and data subjects that have been impacted by the compromised assets.
+The ISO shall be responsible for coordinating and delivering notifications, without undue delay, to individuals, customers, and data subjects for the purposes of complying with statutes, regulations, or ordinances if the ISO determines the incident is likely to result in an infringement of, or high risk to, the rights and freedoms of those individuals, customers, and data subjects that have been impacted by the compromised assets.

 ###### Controller &amp; Supervisory Authority Notifications (EU GDPR 33)